-Students in deeper learning network schools reported higher levels of collaboration skills, academic engagement, motivation to learn and self-efficacy.
-Students from network and non-network schools did not differ significantly in their reported locus of control, perseverance, self-management or creative thinking skills.
+Students in deeper learning network schools reported higher levels of collaboration skills, academic engagement, motivation to learn, and self-efficacy.
+There were no significant differences between students who attended network schools and non-network schools relative to reported creative thinking skills, perseverance, locus of control, or self-management.